webevnt/celeryproject/README.md

 KEY Points

-Create a NEW App e.g Notification (Optional: you can use Library Django Channels) Create a MODEL "Subscribers" with Foreign Key (SaleOrder) Notifications Rules Setup
+Create a NEW App e.g Notification (Optional: you can use Library Django Channels) \
+Create a MODEL "Subscribers" with Foreign Key (SaleOrder) \
+Notifications Rules Setup\
-Django Job Celery to Execute in background to send Mail / SMS based on the Subscription.
+Django Job Celery to Execute in background to send Mail / SMS based on the Subscription. \

-DND Option for Selective User ( Optional)
+DND Option for Selective User \
-Notification Templates with F.KEY of Country, SuperAgent, Store  ( Already Built) Mandatory Management of Bounce (for SMS / Email)
+Notification Templates with F.KEY of Country, SuperAgent, Store  ( Already Built) \
+Mandatory Management of Bounce (for SMS / Email)\
-After completing the daily Activity of Notification Sending – Inform to SuperAgent for Successful delivery and Bounced Delivery.
+After completing the daily Activity of Notification Sending – Inform to SuperAgent for Successful delivery and Bounced Delivery.\

 Admin Actions:
-Introduce a method “Rebuild Notification Subscriptions “ in SaleOrder
+Introduce a method “Rebuild Notification Subscriptions “ in SaleOrder\

-Admin Datatable:
+Admin Datatable:\
-Subscribers w.r.t SaleOrder
+Subscribers w.r.t SaleOrder\
-Data table for Notification Rules with various List-filter and Search fields Data-table for Sent Notifications w.r.t SaleOrder Bounced Subscribers with List-Filter and Search
+Data table for Notification Rules with various List-filter and Search fields\
+Data-table for Sent Notifications w.r.t SaleOrder\
+Bounced Subscribers with List-Filter and Search\

 ## Installation and setup?